mullerdavid/ctf_writeups/hcsc22/Web_Beatles/WRITEUP.md

 The dropdown menus operate with GET parameters, one index each.
 The text based search works with POST parameters, 3 inputs.

-The SQL query is printed out on requests, eg `SELECT * FROM Song Where title like '%%’;`.
+The SQL query is printed out on requests, e.g. `SELECT * FROM Song Where title like '%%’;`.
 It is clear even after a single query that the 3 inputs are simply concatenated, 30-30-31 long.

 It is a basic SQL injection with limited length.
 For example `123` reveals nothing, but `123' OR 1=1#` reveals all songs.